benradstone/wandisco-documentation-ldm/docs/how-ui-works.md

 * Add further targets
 * Add additional LiveData Migrator servers and [LiveData Plane](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/get-started) servers

-For more information about sources and targets, see the [introduction to LiveData Migrator](./about.md).

 ## Rules and Migrations

 The Rules and Migrations panel in LiveData Migrator shows migrations and their progress.
 If the UI also manages LiveData Plane, the panel will also show rules.